Tag Archives: Thriller

 The tigers snarling at the girls when they visit the zoo is laced with symbolism as is a, at first, fun game at the pool, as the men dunk the girl’s heads underwater until things escalate towards danger.

-This was a shocking scene for me to experience as I was caught off guard.
+This was a shocking scene, as I was caught off guard.
 The ending of the film can be discussed in vast detail.

 During the murder, it almost seems like the victim is welcoming death.
 Could this be?
 Additionally, is one of the shop girls his next intended victim, or is a new girl the killer’s next target?